uac35/MDA/README.md

 ## Requirements

-The following libraries are required:
+The following libraries are required for the final app:

 - dash
 - dash_bootstrap_components